jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 After each call, adjusters wrote custom emails explaining next steps—though they were nearly identical.
 Outlook's signature feature—basically pre-written text—let me create five or six standard email templates.
 It saved 2–5 minutes per call.
 Others copied it.

 I also made a tiny app to track phone calls.
 Instead of being judged only on call volume, I could show who called, what they wanted, and how I helped.
-A dashboard tracked calls in real time, spotting trends: repeat callers, rental companies calling the wrong desk.
+A dashboard tracked calls in real time, spotting trends: repeat callers, rental companies calling the wrong desk, etc.

 Adjusters also had to write extensive notes justifying our liability and spending decisions.
 Most claims were routine, so we used a "Discussed with" template.
 But it was a Word file.
 As management and adjusters added or removed questions, everyone worked off different versions—a consistency nightmare.